-The current 26 members of the Northwestern Trombone Studio hail from 15 states and 3 countries.
+The current 24 members of the Northwestern Trombone Studio hail from around the world.
 Past and present members have won national and international awards and competitions and have held positions in world class ensembles and institutions, including the Berlin Philharmonic Orchestra, Boston Pops Orchestra, Boston Symphony Orchestra, Buffalo Philharmonic Orchestra, Civic Orchestra of Chicago, Drake University, Dunshan Symphonic Wind Orchestra, Eastern Illinois University, Finnish State Opera, New World Symphony, Pittsburgh Symphony Orchestra, the University of Michigan, Singapore Symphony Orchestra, Sydney Symphony Orchestra, San Francisco Symphony, Seattle Symphony, and the United States Navy Band (Washington, D.C.).
 So many of our alumni have gone on to do incredible things, so take a look below!

 James Seymour,Tenor Trombone